Oregon Foreign LLC Registration & Certificate of Authority Guide

 Step 3: Appoint an Oregon Registered Agent

-Your foreign LLC must designate a registered agent with a physical street address in Oregon.
+Your Foreign LLC must designate a registered agent with a physical street address in Oregon.
 The registered agent must be available during normal business hours to accept service of process and official correspondence on behalf of the LLC.

 Step 4: File the Foreign LLC Application for Registration